First-Year Information Session for Spring 2023

 Events: One way to find out if Government is the best concentration for you is to attend events that we sponsor especially for students.
 If you would like to be informed of upcoming events of particular interest to concentrators or potential concentrators, (such as our popular “have lunch with a professor to talk about urgent political events of the day”), please click here and we’ll add you to our list!

 Courses: There is no single course that begins a Government concentration.
 With limited space in your schedule, of course, you’ll want to know which courses will give you a feel for the concentration and the Department.
-Dr. Gabriel Katsh serves as the concentration advisor for first-year outreach; please contact him with questions or if you'd like to set up an advising meeting.
-You can also contact a member of the Undergraduate Office staff.
+Karen Kaletka serves as the advisor for first-year outreach; please contact her with questions or if you'd like to set up an advising meeting.

 Another resource for first-year students looking for advice about Government courses or the concentration in general is to ask one of our Peer Concentration Counselors (PCCs).
 These students are Government concentrators who have volunteered to act as peer advisers.